Sniego/Assignment/README.md

 # Assignment
 ## Requirments
 - Java 1.8
-- MySQL database free of choise
+- MySQL database free of choice
-- Postman or anything free of chooise
+- Postman or anything free of choice

-To run this project all you need to do is to create MySQL database (localhost:3306), and call it 'notes_app'
+To run this project all you need to do is to create MySQL database (localhost:3306), and call it 'notes_app', and run DemoApplication class

 ## Avalible end-points:
 localhost:8080/